anedicksh/web-scraping/README.md

 ### Web scraping with Python

-The uploaded file is .HTML.
+The uploaded file is in .HTML format.
 If a Python file is preferred, contact me on anedicksh@gmail.com.
 This project consists of web scraping with python a wikipedia web-page and performing Sentiment Analysis on it.